 Welcome to the Membrane Transport Physiology Laboratory!
 We are located in the Department of Anatomy and Physiology, Kansas State University College of Veterinary Medicine.

-The Lab currently receives NIH (NIGMS) support for our project "CFTR regulation of thyroid transport" (NIH R15-PA-12-006).
-Past research in the Fong Lab has been supported generously by funds from the Kansas State University Center of Biological Research Excellence (COBRE) "Epithelial Function in Health and Disease", intramural funds from the Dean's Office of the KSU College of Veterinary Medicine, a bridging award from K-INBRE, the Johnson Center for Basic Cancer Research, the Cystic Fibrosis Foundation and the American Heart Association.
+We currently are supported by the Johnson Center for Basic Cancer Research for our work on identifying novel modulators of ion channels that mediate cellular uptake of anti-cancer agents.
+The Lab previously received NIH (NIGMS) support for our project "CFTR regulation of thyroid transport" (NIH R15-PA-12-006).
+Past work also was generously supported by funds from the Kansas State University Center of Biological Research Excellence (COBRE) "Epithelial Function in Health and Disease", intramural funds from the Dean's Office of the KSU College of Veterinary Medicine, a bridging award from K-INBRE, the Johnson Center for Basic Cancer Research, the Cystic Fibrosis Foundation and the American Heart Association.

 Banner: Light microscopic image of thyroid epithelial cell monolayers showing "domes".